Onix-Systems/zabbix-deployment/readme.md

 ### About
-Repository contain docker-compose project for running zabbix server on your own server Also there is Dockerfile that contains zabbix agent
+Repository contain docker-compose project for running zabbix server on your own server

 1. Zabbix server 3.4
 1. Zabbix frontend